A few years ago, a dog named Capitan passed away in Argentina at the age of 15 after spending eleven years waiting by his human’s grave every night.

 What About The Spiritual Side And Individual Experiences?

 I had a Dachshund named Skippy.
-He was 16 years old when he came to live with my family, and he had already had two previous owners who passed away.
+He was 16 years old when he came to live with my family, and he had already had two previous pet parents who passed away.

-We got Skippy from his previous owner just before she died of brain cancer, and her mother owned Skippy before her.
-That previous owner told me a story that influenced my beliefs about dogs and their ability to understand death.
+We got Skippy from his previous human just before she died of brain cancer, and her mother had Skippy before her.
+That previous pet parent told me a story that influenced my beliefs about dogs and their ability to understand death.

 She believed that Skippy detected her mother’s spirit leaving the body, and that Skippy knew her time had come.